Craig-Hudson/Millionaire/README.md

 Here we have a quiz similar to the game show who wants to be a millionaire, which consists of players trying to answer up to a maximum of 15 questions, being able to win up to £ 1,000,000.
-The app I have constructed will be based on some of the concepts on the game show, including answering the up to 15 general knowledge questions, and being able to use life lines along the way to help the user answer any questions they may be stuck on.
+The app I have constructed will be based on some of the concepts of the game show, including answering up to 15 general knowledge questions, but the user will need to be wary because if they answer a question wrong before the first safe haven at £1000 they could walk away with nothing, and being able to use life lines along the way to help the user answer any questions they may be stuck on.
 As well as the user being able to keep track of their high scores that will be on the home page.

 ## User Experience (UX)